Download zipped data from GISCO to the cache_dir

 )

-#> ℹ Cache dir is /tmp/Rtmpuuz8jc/testexample/countries.
+#> ℹ Cache directory is /tmp/RtmpoKLIXl/testexample/countries.

-#> ✔ File already cached: /tmp/Rtmpuuz8jc/testexample/countries/CNTR_RG_60M_2024_4326.geojson.
+#> ✔ File already cached: /tmp/RtmpoKLIXl/testexample/countries/CNTR_RG_60M_2024_4326.geojson.

 # The message shows that the file is already cached.